 - Official transcript(s) indicating that the applicant has earned an appropriate baccalaureate degree from an accredited college or university.
 Transcripts from all institutions are required.
-Also, the following undergraduate credit hours are required for acceptance: - Six (6) semester credit hours (or the equivalent) of undergraduate mathematics - Six (6) semester credit hours (or the equivalent) of undergraduate English composition and British or American literature The above credit hours must be completed prior to acceptance. - Three letters of recommendation from former professors, employers, or supervisors familiar with the applicant's professional experiences, or from religious or community leaders. - One-page personal statement that summarizes the value of the program of graduate study for his/her personal and professional growth and development. - Students enrolling in the Secondary Certification Program must pass the Praxis II Test in their content area. - Students enrolling in the Principal Certification Program are required to submit two evaluation forms provided by Alvernia University (one by a school superintendent and one by a school principal). - •Additional evidence of potential for success as a graduate student such as academic or professional awards, special certifications, and completion of specialized examinations. (not required, but encouraged)
+Also, the following undergraduate credit hours are required for acceptance: - Six (6) semester credit hours (or the equivalent) of undergraduate mathematics - Six (6) semester credit hours (or the equivalent) of undergraduate English composition and British or American literature

+The above credit hours must be completed prior to acceptance.

+- Three letters of recommendation from former professors, employers, or supervisors familiar with the applicant's professional experiences, or from religious or community leaders. - One-page personal statement that summarizes the value of the program of graduate study for his/her personal and professional growth and development. - Scores from the Praxis Series.
+Students must pass the Praxis Core Battery Tests in Reading, Writing, and Mathematics (Praxis I).
+Students enrolling in the Secondary Certification Program must pass the Praxis II Test in their content area. - Students enrolling in the Principal Certification Program are required to submit two evaluation forms provided by Alvernia University (one by a school superintendent and one by a school principal). - Additional evidence of potential for success as a graduate student such as academic or professional awards, special certifications, and completion of specialized examinations. (not required, but encouraged)